Donald Trump’s ‘Petty, Childish Bull***t’ Forcing Widespread GOP Exodus, One Retiring Republican Says

 When Donald Trump took office following his surprise victory in the 2016 presidential election, Republicans controlled the United States House of Representatives with 241 seats to just 194 for Democrats, according to BallotPedia numbers.
-But since then, almost 40 percent of those Republicans are either gone or on their way out, due to election defeats and voluntary retirements.
+But since then, a considerable percentage of those Republicans are either gone or on their way out, due to election defeats and voluntary retirements.

 The trigger for Michigan GOP Representative Paul Mitchell came in July, when Trump posted a series of tweets attacking “The Squad,” a group of four, first-term Democratic women of color in Congress.
 As The Inquisitr reported, the tweets were so racist that even one of Trump’s most devoted defenders, his Whole House adviser Kellyanne Conway, was forced to privately explain to Trump that his statements were racially inflammatory.